 Certain property (land and buildings) is measured at revalued amounts.
-The date of the latest appraisal was 31 December 2008.
-The next revaluation is preliminarily determined as at 31 December 2011.
-No material changes have been observed in the real estate market since the last revaluation date that would require unexpected revaluation of existing property.
+The date of the latest appraisal was 31 December 2011.
+The next revaluation is preliminarily determined as at 31 December 2014.
 Other items of property, plant and equipment are stated at cost less accumulated depreciation and less any accumulated impairment losses.
 The estimation of the useful life of an item of property, plant and equipment is a matter of management judgment based upon experience with similar assets.
 In determining the useful life of an asset, management considers the expected usage, estimated technical obsolescence, physical wear and tear and the physical environment in which the asset is operated.
 Changes in any one of these conditions or estimates may result in adjustments to future depreciation rates.